SumitPokhrel/FindPoliticalDonors/README.md

 import io <br />
 from collections import defaultdict <br />
 from numpy import median <br />
+# Test cases : #
-# Multiple test cases were made and tested against the manually verified results.
-Test cases include: #
+Multiple test cases were made and tested against the manually verified results.
 1. OTHER_ID not empty <br />
 2. Malformed and/or empty TRANSACTION_DT with good ZIP_CODE <br />
 3. Fewer than 5 digits and/or empty ZIP_CODE with good TRANSACTION_DT <br />
 4. CMTE_ID empty <br />
-5. TRANSACTION_AMT empty
+5. TRANSACTION_AMT empty </br>
+6. Various combinations of above test cases